atkinson/wagmi/README.md

 ## Architecture

-The Django framework is used to tie it all together and so a basic knowmedge of Django is very useful if you want to work on this.
+The Django framework ties this project together and so a basic knowledge of Django is very useful if you want to work on this.

-This has no dependencies on GCP or AWS, a DockerFile is provided as a deployment options.
+This has no dependencies on GCP or AWS, a DockerFile is provided as a deployment option.
 There is also a Makefile with some handy commands to get up and running.

 Scheduling of tasks uses apscheduler, wrapped in django_apscheduler.